-Bender, stereotyped as "Chief" for his Ojibwa heritage, pitched in Philadelphia under legendary manager Connie Mack from 1903 to 1914, winning 193 games in 12 seasons.
+Bender, stereotyped as "Chief" for his Ojibwa heritage, pitched in Philadelphia for legendary manager Connie Mack from 1903 to 1914, winning 193 games in 12 seasons.
 (Full stats at Baseball-Reference.com.)
-After retirement, Albert served as a Philly scout and minor league manager from 1926 until 1950, when Mack himself called it quits.
+After retirement, Albert worked in a handful of coaching and scouting roles, with most of them served, once again, under Mack.

 Bender's career with the Athletics organization reminds me a lot of Johnny Pesky's lifetime with the Red Sox, as both men built strong reputations for personality and baseball smarts.
 (Ty Cobb, not one to slather praise, called Bender the most intelligent pitcher he ever faced.)